wp-plugins/adrotate-email-add-on/readme.txt

 Adrotater Email add-on is an add-on plugin for AdRotate plugin.
 This plugin adds Email functionality to Adrotate Plugin

 == Description ==
 Adrotater Email add-on is an add-on plugin for AdRotate plugin.
-This plugin adds functionality to send emails to advertisers with monthly ad reports.
+This plugin adds functionality to send emails to your advertisers with monthly ad reports.

 Adrotater Email add-on also provide functionality to edit email template and u can set as per your Requirement and send ad reports to your advertisers.